Frequently Asked Questions

 If you like campfires, the sound of crickets & evening breeze

-If your family likes getting up early, going offline and getting outdoors,
+If your family likes getting up early, going offline & getting outdoors,

 . . . then you will love Silverlaken!

-If you like jet skis, cases of beer and late nights,
+If you like jet skis, cases of beer & late nights,

-If you prefer highways to dirt roads and Ubers to tractors,
+If you prefer highways to dirt roads & Ubers to tractors,

 If you need satellite TV & high-speed internet,